A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Case Study: Navigation Through Passage

 \subsection{Results}

 We use two metrics to evaluate the performance of our model in \gls{sim} and \gls{real_world}.
 The \textit{success rate} is the fraction of collision-free episodes for which all robots reached their goal.
-The \textit{makespan} is the time it takes for the last agent to have reached its goal within a distance of $0.25$ m.
+The \textit{makespan} is the time it takes for the last agent to reach its goal.
 For both metrics, episodes with wall or inter-agent collisions are excluded.
 Inter-agent collisions are defined as two agents approaching each other closer than $0.32$ m.
 We compare to a simulation baseline, for which the policy is evaluated during training conditions.
 We show distributions of makespans and positions in \autoref{fig:passage_results} and show quantitative results in \autoref{tab:passage_results}.

 The \gls{centralized} case reflects the performance gap caused by dynamic constraints that are not considered in \gls{sim}.
 Since the \Gls{gnn} is evaluated synchronously, communication is not affected by \gls{real_world} effects.
 The makespan is about $1.5$ times worse and the success rate $5.7$ \gls{pp} worse than in \gls{sim}.